First Generation Students at WAC

 What makes you a first-generation college student?

 A first-generation college student is defined as a student whose parent(s)/legal guardian(s) have not completed a bachelor’s degree.
-This means that you are the first in your family to attend a four-year college/university to attain a bachelor’s degree.

 Being first-generation is a very proud accomplishment.
 We recognize that you will face unique experiences as you begin this exciting journey, and we look forward to supporting you.